Collecting Data Checkpoint

 Show solution

-- Checkpoint Review: First identify exactly what the question is asking: A sample statistic describes:
+- Checkpoint Review: First identify exactly what the question is asking: In a spreadsheet where each row is one order, what is one case?

 - Compare each answer choice with the calculation or rule, and eliminate choices that do not satisfy the condition.